MicrosoftDocs/microsoft-365-community/README.md

 # Welcome to the Microsoft 365 Community Docs

+![M365 Community Docs](Community/media/microsoft-365-community/M365Community1-600px.png "M365 Community Docs")

+> [!TIP]
+>
-* This repo backs the [Microsoft 365 Community Docs](https://docs.microsoft.com/en-us/microsoft-365/community/) content.
+>* This repo backs the [Microsoft 365 Community Docs](https://docs.microsoft.com/en-us/microsoft-365/community/) content.
 If you have suggestion or corrections, read on...
-* If you just landed here, and you have no idea what GitHub is, please go to [Getting Started](Community/getting-started.md).
+>* If you just landed here, and you have no idea what GitHub is, please go to [Getting Started](Community/getting-started.md).
+If you'd like to learn even more about how to use Github in this context, visit the [Sharing Is Caring Initiative](https://pnp.github.io/sharing-is-caring/).
-* If you have been here before and would like instructions on how to add content, please go to [Adding Content](Community/adding-content.md).
+>* If you have been here before and would like instructions on how to add content, please go to [Adding Content](Community/adding-content.md).
-* Curious what types of articles we have here?
+>* Curious what types of articles we have here?
 Check out the [Community Table of Contents](Community/TOC.md) in the Community section.

-![M365 Community Docs](Community/media/microsoft-365-community/M365Community1-600px.png "M365 Community Docs")
+## Introduction

 This repository is here for YOU.
 The goal is to build an open source set of content to help people like Information Architects, Business Analysts, "Makers" (aka Citizen Developers), and Site Owners who want to use the Microsoft 365 platform better.